 Businesses must follow public health protocols related to their respective sectors, including physical distancing, increased cleaning and other protective measures for staff and customers.
 Details of all sector-specific plans are not yet available to the public, but information regarding those that have been released can be found here and guidance from the government can be found here.

-On July 1, 2020, some provincial museums will reopen.
-Non-medical masks should be worn in situations where distancing cannot be maintained.
+On July 1, 2020, some provincial museums reopen.
+Non-medical masks must be worn in most indoor public places, subject to some exceptions.

 Newfoundland & Labrador